31 Jan Wiley CPAexcel vs Becker CPA Review

 Becker CPA vs Wiley CPAexcel Flashcards

-For the ridiculous price of $299 extra you can purchase 1,000 Becker flash cards in either a mobile or printed format.
+For a price of $179 extra you can purchase 1,000 Becker CPA flashcards for both mobile and printed format.
 The mobile flashcards are accessible on iOS (Apple), Kindle, and Android mobile devices.

 CPAexcel comes equipped with 4,100 digital flashcards at no additional cost.
 Each section in their software includes flashcards relevant to the most important definitions and terms covered.
 If you prefer printed flashcards, you can buy 1,000 of them for $150.